Racum/uuinfo/README.md

 # uuinfo: UUID (+others) Information

-Tool to debug unique identifiers (UUID, ULID, Snowflake, etc).
+A tool to debug unique identifiers (UUID, ULID, Snowflake, etc).

 This is a simple CLI program to parse and debug compound unique identifiers, that means, ID’s with built-in structure to achieve uniqueness, like randomness, hashed data, timestamp, node or sequence.
 It understands most 128 and 64-bit IDs, and some other obscure lengths, including text-only representations.